ansible/ansible-container-examples/elk-stack/README.md

 ```

 Using Jinja templating in *container.yml* provides some nice flexibility by allowing us to separate the configuration directives from the data.
 This makes it possible to substitute different configuration data
-depending on the environment, and incorporating templating also gives us access to control structures like the *{% if %}* and *{% for %}* expressions, as demonstrated above.
-And, it's even possible
+depending on the environment.
+It also gives us access to control structures like the *{% if %}* and *{% for %}* expressions, as demonstrated above, and it even makes it possible
 to share variable definitions with Ansible Plabyoook during the *build* process.
 For example, we could pass the variable file into the playbook run by doing the following:

 ```